crysxd/shared-firebase-preferences/README.md

 You can use `SharedFirebasePreferences#keepSynced(true)` to keep the data in-sync with the server while the app is running.
 You will be informed about changes via the `SharedPreferences.OnSharedPreferenceChangeListener` attached to the preferences.
 Please remember to call `SharedFirebasePreferences#keepSynced(false)` when your app/activity enters the background!

 # Omit Values
 You can call `omitKeys(String...)` on any `SharedFirebasePrefernces` to omit certain keys from being pushed to Firebase.
-This may be handy if e.g. certain keys contain sensitiv user data or should be limited for one install time.
+This may be handy if e.g. certain keys containing sensitiv user data or data which should be limited for to the current install time.

 # Use with PreferenceFragment
 You must override the `attachBaseContext(Context newBase)`  method in the `Activity` hosting the `PreferenceFragment` to use `SharedFirebasePreferences` with it: